 Final thoughts on using Garmin’s sleep score

-Sleep tracking and getting a sleep score can be extremely insightful, especially if you feel like you’re lacking that refreshed feeling in the mornings.
+Sleep tracking and getting a sleep score can be extremely insightful, especially if you feel you lack that refreshed feeling in the mornings.

 Is it because you’re waking up six times a night?
 Spending most of your sleeping hours in the light sleep stage?